 We have identified the following vulnerable groups that might be affected by our operations considering the recommendations of the OECD: women, ethnic, religious and caste minorities, international and domestic migrant workers, indigenous people, home-based workers and community members.
+We commit to consider their needs in the implementation of our own due diligence processes where possible by prioritizing and developing measures which take their interests into account.

 In addition, a comprehensive risk analysis was conducted.
 Risks were identified that relate to the following areas: child labour, forced labour, discrimination, working time/overtime, occupational health and safety, freedom of association, collective bargaining, minimum wages, living wages, corruption, bribery, chemical management, water consumption, water pollution, greenhouse gas emissions.
-The enterprise aims at preventing and mitigating the associated risks and our actual impacts on human rights and the environment with increased priority.
+The enterprise aims at preventing and mitigating the associated risks and our actual impacts on human rights, the environment, and integrity with increased priority by implementing suitable due diligence processes.
+Those which are part of our baseline and implemented in a comprehensive way are further outlined hereafter.
+Additionally, we develop measures which address certain prioritized risks more specifically and targeted depending on the particular risk and relevant conditions.